SAP-archive/teched2020-DEV164/exercises/ex8/README.md

 3. Open `SensorManager/webapp/view/SensorStatus.view.xml`.

-4. Add the `navButtonPress` attribute to the `sap.m.Page` and assign the newly created function `navToSensors`.
+4. Add the `navButtonPress` event to the `sap.m.Page` control and assign the newly created `navToSensors` function to it.

 ***SensorManager/webapp/view/SensorStatus.view.xml***